EthanVarekoreski/EthanV/EthanV.AutoRebuildFence/README.md

 **Overview**
 Automatically rebuilds destroyed fences, gates, and animal flaps.
 When such a structure is destroyed by combat or fire, a blueprint of the same type and material is automatically placed for reconstruction.

+After raids, I often missed fences hidden behind trees, and my livestock kept escaping — so I made this mod.
+Only fences, gates, and animal flaps are automatically rebuilt; walls, doors, and other structures are left untouched.
+I wanted to keep the satisfaction of rebuilding the colony myself.

 **Details**
 - Works only for player-owned fences, gates, and animal flaps.